thomas-martin-uf/Path-Finder-Visualizer/README.md

 ## Dependencies
 This program relies on the SFML 2.5 library.
 32 or 64 bit should work fine, but you'll need to configure visual studio to use the static or dynamic libraries and adjust any paths required for SFML.
-More information can be found at the SFML site.
+More information can be found at the SFML site or using the links below.
 Once that is installed properly you should have no trouble running the code.
 We compiled to C++14, but it shouldn't matter.

 ## SFML Setup Info